To follow along with the R-based demo in class, click here for the companion R-script.

 So, we have used simulation, along with trial and error, to infer the most likely parameter values for our model!

-The data likelihood is a single number representing the relative plausibility that this model could have produced these data.
+The likelihood is a single number representing the plausibility of the data under this model.

 The higher the relative plausibility of generating the data, the higher the value the likelihood function returns.